-The arguments are names of messages which any flavor incorporating this one must handle.
-An error occurs if there is an attempt to instantiate such a flavor and it is lacking a method for one of these messages.
-Typically this option appears in the defflavor for a base flavor (see page 23).
+The arguments are names of operations that any flavor incorporating this one must handle.
+An error occurs if there is an attempt to instantiate such a flavor and it is lacking a method for one of these operations.
+Typically this option appears in the defflavor for a base flavor (see page 348).
+Usually this is used when a base flavor does a funcall-self (page 339) to send itself a message that is not handled by the base flavor itself; the idea is that the base flavor will not be instantiated alone, but only with other components (mixins) that do handle the message.
+This keyword allows the error of having no handler for the message be detected when the flavor instantiated or when compile-flavor-methods is done, rather than when the missing operation is used.